maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 ![paint4](https://github.com/Phansa/PokeSnowdown/blob/master/Documentation/How-To-Add-NPC-Images/paint4.png)

+This trainer image can be any height/width really it depends on the source file you find them from.
+Test it in the game and if it doesn't look good do a resize operation in paint.net/your image editing software.

 Now the trainer image is good to go!
 The final step is to save this image as a GIF format image.

 Go to File -> Save As -> bob and select format GIF.